List of Weapons

 There are 4 weapon types, each determining how it can be wielded as well as what properties it can have.Hilted

 The weapon is primarily made of one type of material with a softer grip at one end to allow it to be used effectively.
-It can be gripped on other parts but using it in that manner is not ideal.
+It can be gripped on other parts, but using it in that manner is not ideal.
 These types of weapons are usually swords and small clubs that present great versatility in wielding.
 There are two variations, Hilted and Long-hilted.
-A long hilted can be wielded with either one or two hands depending on size, but a Hilted handle can only be wielded with one hand.
+A long-hilted weapon can be wielded with either one or two hands, depending on size, but a Hilted handle can only be wielded with one hand.

 Design effect.
-Hilted weapons have the benefit of being versatile weapons, their damage type may affect it.- All slashing weapons of this type have a threat range of 19-20.
+Hilted weapons have the benefit of being versatile weapons, if properly made to capitalise on their form.
+Their damage type may affect it.- All slashing weapons of this type have a threat range of 19-20.
 These are usually cutting swords.

 - All piercing weapons of this type have the finesse property.
 These are usually thrusting swords.